Uncategorized

 Episode 1: Meet Dr. Amy and Dr. Joi

-In “Meet Dr. Amy and Dr. Joi” find out how we plan for the day, how teaching brings meaning to us, and why we decided to start a podcast.
-We mention the Map of Meaningful Work, originally a business-world concept, and discuss our goals to both learn and share through the podcast.
+Teaching and Learning: Theory vs. Practice with Dr. Amy and Dr. Joi In “Meet Dr. Amy and Dr. Joi” find out how we plan for the day, how teaching brings meaning to us, and why we decided to start a podcast.
+We mention the Map of Meaningful Work, originally a business-world concept, and discuss our […]

 Tired and Overwhelmed – I Hear You